Technology at HKIS

 - Storage: 256GB SSD

-Note: in addition to the MacBook, you also need a USB-C to USB adaptor from Apple, estimated cost 149 HKD.
+- In addition to the Macbook, you also need a USB-C to USB adaptor from Apple.